mleighc/699_Mastery_Capstone_test/scratch/README.md

-scratch folder
+#scratch folder

-The scratch folder is to be used a playground or subdirectory for testing various tools and features for this project.
+This scratch folder is to be used as a playground for testing various tools and features for this project.